tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 ### File

-With the client initialized, you're ready to perform API operations.
-Access the File and Job domains as follows:
+With the client initialized, you're ready to perform API operations

+These steps demonstrate how to upload a file to Alfred using the `File` domain:

+1. Initialize the Alfred client.
+2. Choose the method to upload the file (from URL or stream).
+3. Create a request object with the necessary parameters.
+4. Call the appropriate method to upload the file.
+5. Handle the response accordingly.(The response will contain the file ID or the job ID, depending on the method used.)

-#### Upload File
+#### Upload File (From URL or URLs)

+This method allows you to upload a file from a URL or multiple URLs to Alfred.
+You can also specify metadata for the file during the upload process you have to take into account that this method will automatically trigger the job processing.

    | Parameter | Type | Description |
 | --- | --- | --- |